alborworld/zoom-recording-downloader/README.md

 To set it up you need to use the Synology Docker app, download the image, launch it and specify (in *Advanced Settings*):
 1. *Enable auto-restart*
 1. Under *Volume* add the folder where you want the recordings, and bind it to the /downloads container folder
-1. Under *Environment* set:
+1. Under *Environment* set the environment variables specified above.
-    * CRON_SETTINGS with the job settings you want (see Wikipedia for the syntax)
-    * JWT_TOKEN with your JSON Web Token (with an expiration time quite far in the future)